Jade Esteban Estrada

 Jade Esteban Estrada (born September 17, 1975) is an American singer, actor, stand-up comedian, journalist and human rights activist.
-Out Magazine called him "the first gay Latin star."

 Biography

 Born to David Gonzales Estrada and Aurora (née Sanchez) Estrada, Jade Esteban Estrada has four siblings.
 As a young boy, Estrada participated in extracurricular school activities and sang in the school choir.
 Growing up in the Catholic Church, Estrada once believed that he would join the clergy.
 Through his local parish, he became a member of the Boy Scouts of America.
 Through the encouragement of his choir instructor, he began to take voice lessons and eventually moved to New York to attend the American Musical and Dramatic Academy.

 Estrada appeared in the German production of Starlight Express and worked as a dancer for Seventeen.
 After two popular appearances as a transgender singer/dancer on The Jerry Springer Show, he worked as Charo's choreographer and lead dancer.
 He gained international recognition in 1998 when he released the single "Reggae Twist" on the Brooklyn-based Total Envision Records label.

 In 2008, he hosted the 19th Annual South Florida GLAAD Media Awards on Bravo.
 During the Obama Administration, he was invited to The White House to attend the State Arrival Ceremony welcoming President of Mexico Felipe Calderón and his wife Margarita Zavala.